MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 From the second I had the surgery, I felt like I got my life back.

-In addition to sleep apnea, ESG can also help treat diabetes, high blood pressure, fatty liver disease and other obesity-related conditions, according to preliminary data.
+In addition to sleep apnea, endoscopic sleeve gastroplasty can also help treat diabetes, high blood pressure, fatty liver disease and other obesity-related conditions, according to preliminary data.

 The procedure takes about 60-90 minutes and afterwards, patients are observed for two hours before they go home.
-It was the perfect procedure for Brodzik, who had been exploring a full gastric bypass, a more invasive surgical procedure.
+It was the best solution for Brodzik, who had been exploring a full gastric bypass, a more invasive surgical procedure.

 “That just wasn’t for me,” she said.
 “I couldn’t commit to a full year of nutritional counseling because of my job, and I was really struggling with the permanence of the procedure and being out of work for several weeks.
 That’s not something I could do.”
 Instead she scheduled her ESG for the end of the year, when she took two weeks off for the holidays.

-In the first week after her ESG, Brodzik lost 12 pounds.
-In the first month she lost 24 pounds, and since then she has lost a total of 65 pounds.
-Her BMI has dropped from 41 to 28.
+In the first week after her endoscopic sleeve gastroplasty (ESG), Brodzik lost 12 pounds.
+In the first month she lost 24 pounds, and since then she has lost a total of 73 pounds.
+Her BMI has dropped from 41 to 27.
+She has maintained her weight loss – and continued to lose weight – for more than a year.

-“We’re excited about ESG because we know that patients are interested in minimally invasive procedures, and our data is showing that with dedicated lifestyle changes, people can maintain this weight loss for years,” Chapman said.
+“We’re excited about the ESG procedure because we know that patients are interested in the latest minimally invasive weight loss procedures, and our data is showing that with dedicated lifestyle changes, people can successfully maintain this weight loss for years,” Chapman said.

-In coming months, UChicago Medicine will be one of eight centers around the country taking part in a clinical trial comparing ESG with a diet and exercise program.
+In coming months, UChicago Medicine will be one of eight centers around the country taking part in a clinical trial comparing endoscopic sleeve gastroplasty with a diet and exercise program.

-“We think this procedure will work better than diet and exercise alone,” said Chapman, who added that patients who may not have financial means for the procedure will be able to participate in the trial.
+“We think the ESG procedure will work better than diet and exercise alone,” said Chapman, who added that patients who may not have financial means for the procedure will be able to participate in the trial.

 For her part, Brodzik is thrilled with the results.